 She now has a Bachelor of Arts in Organizational Leadership and hopes to move toward a leadership position within her current company.

-ASU Online programs have grown leaps and bounds with a 60 percent increase in freshmen enrollment since the fall of 2016.
+ASU Online programs have grown leaps and bounds with a 60% increase in first-year enrollment since the fall of 2016.
 Looking forward, this growth is expected to continue.

 “The most significant and promising element of online education gleaned over the past decade is that it can be as effective—or in some cases, more effective—than face-to-face learning, but only with the intervention and guidance of a strong faculty support network,” says Lommel.
 “We are pleased to offer a supportive, robust learning environment to all of our online students, and we look forward to witnessing all of their contributions and successes in 2019.”